starrykss/Web_SimpeWebPageDevPractice/README.md

-# A Web Simple Web Page
+# A Simple Web Page
 [2023-04-07] A Simple Web Page about Jeju Island.

 ### 설명